Novimatrem/vice-jz-nosnap/README.md

 - v4 updated text to mention the required packages to install/tweak needed

 - v5 added mention of required packages for functionality

+- v6 mention that you may need to manually download and install libreadline7

 # Usage: